TLe2023/DirectMarketing/README.md

 | **LR - Full** | **24.20**  | 0.40 (+/- 0.00) | 0.40 (+/- 0.02) | **0.40**  | 0.63 (+/- 0.00)           | 0.63 (+/- 0.02)         | **0.63**                 |
 | **DT - Full** | **5.67**   | 0.40 (+/- 0.00) | 0.39 (+/- 0.02) | **0.40**  | 0.63 (+/- 0.00)           | 0.62 (+/- 0.02)         | **0.63**                 |

+The confusion matrix below shows similar results.
+The number of observervations which the two models predicted correctly are very similar for both classes.

 ![fig14](images/confusionmatrix_full.png)

+The similar performance is also shown in the Precision-Recall curves and the ROC-AUC curves.

 ![fig15](images/compare_full.png)